crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 Think of your computer as an office building:

-- **Processes** are like separate offices -- each with its own locked door, furniture, and files.
-They can't see into each other's spaces (memory isolation).
+- **Processes** are separate offices -- each with its own locked door, furniture, and files.
+They can't see into each other's spaces.
-- **Threads** are like workers sharing the same office -- they can access the same filing cabinets (shared memory) but need to coordinate to avoid collisions.
+- **Threads** are workers sharing the same office -- they can access the same filing cabinets but need to coordinate to avoid collisions.
-- **Fibers** are like multiple tasks juggled by one worker at their desk -- switching between them manually when waiting for something (like a phone call).
+- **Fibers** are multiple tasks juggled by one worker at their desk -- switching between them when waiting for something, like a phone call.

 ### Scheduling: The Core Difference